lando-cal/tech-notes/Netgear-R7000.md

 # DD-WRT
 ## v3.0-r28598
-- Frequent WiFi Disconnects.
-Specifically OS X 10.11 NFS mounts from CentOS 6 wired NFS v3.
-This appears to be higher than Layer 1.
 - Cannot edit DHCP reservations.
-Only can push and pop from the list.
+Only can push and pop from the list, but cannot edit the added entries.
+## v3.0-r28600M kongac
+- Basically the same as v3.0-r28598